bertt/3dtiles_alphamode/README.md

 ## Introduction

+Samples of 3D Tiles and alpha blending (OPAQUE/BLEND/MASK with alpha_cutoff)

 ## Database

-See [create_cubes.sql](create_cubes.sql} for database script to create 6 cubes in Utrecht, with shader column.
+See [create_cubes.sql](create_cubes.sql) for database script to create 6 cubes in Utrecht, with shader column.

 ## Results